 Located within the Psychology division, The Centre for the Study of Anomalous Psychological Processes (CSAPP) is recognised as a Centre of Research Excellence and is one of the largest university-based research centres devoted to research into exceptional human experience.
 The centre is concerned with better understanding the nature and place within communities of belief and experiences that suggest a transpersonal aspect to the human condition.

 After more than a century of investigation, phenomena such as extrasensory perception, psychokinesis and so-called psychic experiences, as well as exceptional states of mind (spiritual, mystical, and peak experiences among others), remain elusive and a challenge to our understanding of the human mind.
 The mission of the centre is to seek a scientific understanding of these phenomena and to investigate the impact of these experiences on client wellbeing.

-Centre director Dr Simon Sherwood heads a group of seven academic staff, supplemented by a number of research assistants and postgraduate students.
-With several internationally recognised researchers the centre maintains an active research profile and is a major contributor to the professional research in anomalous experiences, parapsychology and transpersonal psychology.
+Centre director Chris Roe heads a group of academic staff, supplemented by a number of research assistants and postgraduate students.
+With internationally recognised researchers, the centre maintains an active research profile and is a major contributor to the professional research in anomalous experiences, parapsychology and transpersonal psychology.

 Current research projects